Negative SEO: What It Is And How To Stay Safe?

 Creating a disavow file is required for backlinks that cannot be manually deleted.

-This file contains the URLs or domains of the remaining bad backlinks, which are subsequently uploaded to Google’s Disavow Links tool in Google Search Console, indicating that Google should disregard these links when determining the site’s rating.
+This file contains the URLs or domains of the remaining bad backlinks, which are subsequently uploaded to Google’s Disavow Links tool in Google Search Console, instructing Google to disregard these links when determining the site’s rating.

 2. Content Scraping